deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 ## Package Scoping
 Go doesn’t have access modifiers such as private, internal or public per se.
-However, you can influence whether a type should be internal to a package or should be exposed through naming in Go.
+However, you can influence whether a type should be internal to a package or should be exposed through naming in Go respectively by "unexporting" or "exporting" them.
 When your type is named by starting with a lowercase letter, it will only be available within the package itself.
 This rule also applies to the functions, and members of the types such as fields and methods.

 For example, the below code sample does not compile successfully in Go: